litepubl/smallpluggs/README.md

 # smallpluggs
-Some small plugins for CMS
+Some small plugins for CMS Litepublisher